 “Ancient Trees of Menghai", harvest 2004.
 Taiwanese storage.

 In appearance: 340 g teacake of medium density, broken effortlessly with fingers into large lengthwise twisted brown leaves and buds with thin stems.
-The aroma is restrained, woody.
-The infusion is transparent, light chestnut colour.
+The aroma is mature, fruity with woody accent.
+The infusion is transparent, amber colour.

-The brewed tea has mellow, multifaceted bouquet with notes of wood resins and scented herbs, oak moss and camphor, dried fruits and berries.
-The aroma is deep, complex, fruity-balsamic.
-The taste is rich, smooth and refined, sweet, with delicate tartness and lemon acidity, transforming into lingering, sappy finish.
+The brewed tea has mature, multifaceted bouquet with notes of old dry wood and scented herbs, oak moss and camphor, dried fruits and berries.
+The aroma is deep and complex, fruity.
+The taste is rich and smooth, sweetish, with delicate tartness and light lemon acidity, transforming into lingering finish.

-Brewing suggestions.
-Brew tea with hot boiling water (95°C) in a gaiwan or a teapot for Raw Puer made of porous clay.
+Brew tea with hot water (95°C) in a gaiwan or in a teapot made of porous clay.
 The proportion is 5 g per 100 ml.
-The first infusion should last for 8-10 seconds.
-After that do short brews (just for 1 second), increasing exposure time for each subsequent brewing, if necessary.
-You can repeat this method up to 12 times.
+The time of the first steeping is about 5 seconds.
+After that do short steeps (just for 1-2 seconds), increasing steeping time for each subsequent step, if necessary.
+You can steep the tea up to 12 times.